zhmcclient/python-zhmcclient/docs/appendix.rst

      to the partition.

-     Storage Group objects exist only when the "dpm-storage-management" feature is enabled on the CPC.
+     Storage Group objects exist only when the "dpm-storage-management" firmware feature is enabled on the CPC.
      For details, see section :ref:`Storage Groups`.

   Storage Group Template